hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 ----

 There are two aspects of the above code that make it differ slightly from regular Java 8 streams code.
-The first is the call to ++traverseStream()++ - a minor bit of boilerplate to fit stream code into Jet.
+The first is the call to `traverseStream()` - a minor bit of boilerplate to fit stream code into Jet.
-The other is the appearance of ++Tuple3++ - Hazelcast's own implementation of a tuple type containing 3 elements.
+The other is the appearance of `Tuple3` - Hazelcast's own implementation of a tuple type containing 3 elements.

 Apart from these minor new features, this code should be readable as normal, functionally-styled Java.

 To complete the picture, we need to take the compute stage and perform an aggregation upon it.
-We achieve this by using a ++groupBy()++ to produce a compute stage of entry objects.
+We achieve this by using a `groupBy()` to produce a compute stage of entry objects.
 The key of the entries is the race, and the value is an aggregated map of the possible payouts that would be necessary if each horse was to win:

 ----